plotly/plotly.py/doc/python/performance.md

 *New in Plotly.py version 6*

-You can improve the performance of generating Plotly figures that use a large number of data points by passing data as NumPy arrays, or in a format that Plotly can convert easily to NumPy arrays, such as Pandas and Polars Series or DataFrames.
+You can improve the performance of generating Plotly figures that use a large number of data points by passing data as NumPy arrays, or in a format that Plotly can convert easily to NumPy arrays, such as pandas and Polars Series or DataFrames.
 These formats will usually show better performance than passing data as a Python list.

 Plotly.py uses Plotly.js for rendering, which supports typed arrays.
 In Plotly.py, NumPy arrays and NumPy-convertible arrays are base64 encoded before being passed to Plotly.js for rendering.

 ### Arrays and Data Types Supported

-The following types of objects in Python are supported for improved performance:
+The following types of objects in Python are supported for base64 encoding for rendering with Plotly.js.

-- Numpy `numpy.ndarray` objects.
+- NumPy `numpy.ndarray` objects.
-- Pandas Index, Pandas Series, Polars Series, and PyArrow Chunked Array objects.
+- pandas Index, pandas Series, Polars Series, and PyArrow Chunked Array objects.
+- When working with Plotly Express, pandas DataFrame, Polars DataFrame and PyArrow DataFrame objects passed to the `data_frame` argument of `px` functions.
-- Array objects that can be converted to `numpy.ndarray` objects. i.e., they implement `"__array__"` or `"__array_interface__"` and return a `numpy.ndarray`.
+- Array objects that can be converted to `numpy.ndarray` objects, i.e., they implement `"__array__"` or `"__array_interface__"` and return a `numpy.ndarray`.

 The following [array data types](https://numpy.org/devdocs/reference/arrays.scalars.html) are supported: